ChiemerieIsaacFE/OOP-TASK/README.md

 Title: A Banking System

+Description:
-Description: This Banking System allows users to create a Bank Account, login periodically, deposit, transfer, save, and widthdraw money.
+This Banking System allows users to;
+i. create a Bank Account,
+ii. login periodically,
+iii. deposi,
+iv. transfer,
+v. save, and
+vi. widthdraw money.
 It allows users to pay bills.